defold/extension-push/docs/index.md

     https://github.com/defold/extension-push/archive/master.zip

-We recommend using a link to a zip file of a [https://github.com/defold/extension-push/releases](specific release).
+We recommend using a link to a zip file of a [specific release](https://github.com/defold/extension-push/releases).

 # Dependencies